WORKING IN IRELAND

 - To working hours and holidays in line with legislation

 Further information is available from the Department of Enterprise, Trade and Innovation www.DJEI.ie.

 You may not be discriminated against on grounds of gender, marital status, family status, age, race, religion or political beliefs, disability, sexual orientation or membership of the Traveller Community.
 The Non-discrimination legislation applies to all aspects of employment including the recruitment process and access to training.

-If you have an issue with discrimination in the workplace or with a service in the Republic of Ireland please visit https://www.ihrec.ie/your-rights/can-we-help/.
+If you have an issue with discrimination in the workplace or with a service in Ireland please visit https://www.ihrec.ie/your-rights/can-we-help/.